Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 7. The settings page allows configuration of how the markup is displayed.

 == Changelog ==

+= 3.3. =
+* Feature: For compatibility with plugins that remove the options drop-down box, the `Include the Increase (Decrease) in the Term Name` option allows markups to show when the drop-down box is not available.
+* Feature: For compatibility with plugins that remove the options drop-down box, the `Do NOT show the markup in the options drop-down box` option now doesn't load the MT2MBA_FRONTEND_OPTIONS class.
+* Fix: Fixed bug where adding and removing a sales price would leave the markup as the new sales price.

 = 3.2 =
 * Feature: Add option to calculate percentage markups from sale prices rather than regular prices.